smart-on-fhir/health-cards/docs/index.md

 # Protocol Details

-## Install a “Health Wallet” app
+## Generating keys

-In this step, the user installs a standards-based mobile app.
-The app generates a decentralized identifier on behalf of the user, including:
+Each health wallet, issuer, and verifier must be able to generate cryptographic keys including:

-* a key of type `JsonWebKey2020` to enable verification of JWT signatures created by the wallet, using the `"alg": "ES256"` signature algorithm
+* a JWK to enable verification of JWT signatures created by the wallet, using the `"alg": "ES256"` signature algorithm
-* a key of type `JsonWebKey2020` to enable encryption of JWE payloads created for this wallet, using the `"alg": "ECDH-ES"` and `"enc": "A256GCM"` encryption algorithm
+* a JWK to enable encryption of JWE payloads created for this wallet, using the `"alg": "ECDH-ES"` and `"enc": "A256GCM"` encryption algorithm

 !!! question "**Signature and encryption algorithms**"

     There are different cryptographic algorithms, with trade-offs.
 It's useful to pick algorithms for consistent implementations -- so we're starting with `ES256` for verification and `ECDH-ES` + `A256GCM` for encryption, but should continue to evaluate this choice as requirements emerge.

 ### Determining keys and service endpoints from a JWKS file

+Issuers MUST publish keys as JSON Web Key Sets; Verifiers MAY publish keys as JSON Web Key Sets.
 Given a JWKS URL, any participant can dereference the URL to identify:

 * **Encryption keys** used for key agreement when performing `ECDH-ES` encryption.
 Encryption keys can be identified as entries in the `.keys[]` array whose `.alg` is `"ECDH-ES"` and `use` is `enc`.
 * **Signing keys** used for `ES256` signatures.
 Signing keys can be identified as entries in the `.keys[]` array whose `.alg` is `"ES256"`  and `use` is `sig